How Pádraig Pearse Imagined Ireland in the Year 2006 (1906) | The Burkean

 I turned to the bundle of letters he had left on the table.
 They were all addressed in Irish and to my surprise the familiar penciled translation was absent.
 On looking closer I discovered the stupendous fact that the very postmarks were in Irish.

-“The Post Office is marching,” I said, “Have they made An Craoibhin PMG or what does it all mean?
+“The Post Office is marching,” I said, “Have they made An Craoibhín Postmaster General or what does it all mean?
 Hello, here’s my copy of An Claidheamh Soluis.
 It will have something to say about this new development.”

 The packet which I drew towards me seemed rather bulkier than An Claidheamh Soluis generally is.
 Have they enlarged the paper I asked myself.
 Strange that they did not give notice of it beforehand.
-Or stay, this is probably the special Oireachtas number.”
+Or say, this is probably the special Oireachtas number.”

 I tore off the wrapper and spread the paper out.
 A large broadsheet and every word of it in Irish.
 Advertisements and all!
-The front page consisted of a couple of signed editorials followed by crips news notes at the foot of the page was a literary feuilleton.
+The front page consisted of a couple of signed editorials followed by crisp news notes.
+At the foot of the page was a literary feuilleton.
 I ran my eye down the columns of news.
-Their first item that struck me was this.
-I roughly paraphrase the Irish in which it was written.
+Their first item that struck me was this (I roughly paraphrase the Irish in which it was written):

 “The forthcoming Oireachtas promises to be one of the most remarkable in the long history of what has now grown to be one of our most venerable national institutions.
 We say venerable because though the Oireachtas is not much more than a hundred years old the first festival was held in 1897, yet it is a link with a past which is remote from us less by reason of a span of years which has elapsed than in virtue of the virtue of the enormous changes intellectual, political, social, which has passed over our country since the days when Hyde, O’Leary, MacNeill and their compeers first challenged the intellectual supremacy of a foreigner in Ireland’”

-This paragraph was so stupingyingly unintelligible that I glanced at the top of the paper to see was it really An Claidheamh Soluis and what was the date of it.
-There for the first time I read the title.
-The Daily Claidheamh, and the date Lughnasa 4, 2006.
+This paragraph was so stupifyingly unintelligible that I glanced at the top of the paper to see was it really An Claidheamh Soluis and what was the date of it.
+There for the first time I read the title: The Daily Claidheamh, and the date: Lughnasa 4, 2006.

 Had I like Rip Van Winkle slept over a hundred years?
 Impossible!
 Was I being made the recipient of some strange revelations of futurity?
 Most improbable!
-Was this there merely a common or both literally and figuratively garden dream?
+Was this there merely a common or (both literally and figuratively) garden dream?

 With admirable presence of mind I determined to waste no time in debating these questions with myself lest supposing I was asleep I might awake before I had extracted all the information possible from my twenty-first century Claidheamh.
-So I turned eagerly back to the news column and read on-
+So I turned eagerly back to the news column and read on:—

 “The Oireachtas will, as usual, be formally opened by the Ard-Rí.
 A unique feature of this year’s festival will be the presence on initiation of the state of various distinguished foreign visitors and delegations.
-Among the more important potentates who will assist at the opening ceremonies are the Emperor of the French and the President of the Russian Republic and the Protector the Indian Commonwealth.
+Among the more important potentates who will assist at the opening ceremonies are the Emperor of the French, and the President of the Russian Republic, and the Protector of the Indian Commonwealth.

 Much interest is manifested in the visit of the French Emperor as it is the first time that a Bonaparte Sovereign has set foot in Ireland.
 His Imperial Majesty with the Russian and Indian Presidents will be guests of the Ard-Rí at the Palace of the Nation.
 Among the learned bodies which will be represented are the French Academy, the Hungarian Academy, the Norst-Norsk Theatre and the Japanese Society of Arts.
-The Oireachtas Oration will be delivered by the Cardinal Archbishop of Dublin and the writing of the Oireachtas Ode has been entrusted to Padraic O Domhnallain.
+The Oireachtas Oration will be delivered by the Cardinal Archbishop of Dublin and the writing of the Oireachtas Ode has been entrusted to Padraic Ó Domhnallain.

-The brilliant young Connacht poet whose recent volume of verse we review elsewhere and who is by the way the direct descendant of Padraic O Domhnallain of Uachtar Ard ,one of the pioneer Gaelic Leaguers of the early part of the last century.
-The evening gatherings of the Oireachtas will be held in the Theatre of Ireland whose auditorium since recent extensions seats 15,000 people.”
+The brilliant young Connacht poet whose recent volume of verse we review elsewhere, and who is by the way the direct descendant of Padraic Ó Domhnallain of Uachtar Ard ,one of the pioneer Gaelic Leaguers of the early part of the last century.
+The evening gatherings of the Oireachtas will be held in the Theatre of Ireland, whose auditorium since recent extensions seats 15,000 people.”

-In another part of the paper I found interesting details as to the ceremonies which the approaching Oireacthas the one hundredth and tenth was to be opened
+In another part of the paper I found interesting details as to the ceremonies which the approaching Oireacthas—the one hundredth and tenth—was to be opened:—

 The Ministries and other public buildings along the line of march will be decorated.
-The troops will salute at the statue of the Monument to Ireland Free in Plás na hÉireann and at the O’Growney Monument at the head of Slight Eoghan Ui Gramhan.
-The President and officers of the Gaelic League the adjudicators and officials of the Oireachtas, the members of the Irish Academy, the Bards (robed) with the distinguished personages specially invited will be assembled on the platform around the base of the Hyde Monument in Plás an Chraoibhin.
+The troops will salute at the statue of the Monument to Ireland Free in Plás na hÉireann and at the O’Growney Monument at the head of Slighe, Eoghan Uí Gramhna.
+The President and officers of the Gaelic League the adjudicators and officials of the Oireachtas, the members of the Irish Academy, the Bards (robed) with the distinguished personages specially invited will be assembled on the platform around the base of the Hyde Monument in Plás an Chraoibhín.

 The general public will be accommodated in the temporary stands which line the four sides of the Plás.
-On the arrival of the Ard-Rí the cannon in Dún Bhaile Atha Cliath will fire a salute.
+On the arrival of the Ard-Rí the cannon in Dún Bhaile Átha Cliath will fire a salute.
 The Oireachtas will then be formally opened in accordance with the ancient procedure revived as our antiquarian readers recollect in 1913.
 The Herald of Ireland will proclaim the Peace of the Gael, the Bard of Ireland will invoke the spirit of Gaelic Thought and Imagination, and the Ard Rí will declare the one hundred and tenth Oireachtas in session.
 The trumpets and cannon will then salute the Oireachtas and the National Hymn will be intoned.”

-In a column of occasional jottings tilted Brúsgar I read the following note,
+In a column of occasional jottings titled “Brúsgar,” I read the following note:—

 “Some of our readers may not be aware of the fact the Oireachtas was some time after its institution of revival in 1897 mainly an indoor festitical.
-We are so used to the open air musters in Plas an Charoibhin and in Pairc an Fionn-Uisge that we find it difficult to realise that the Oireachtas Ode and Oration were once delivered in a stuffy hall to a sweltering audience.
+We are so used to the open air musters in Plás an Chraoibhín and in Pairc an Fionn-Uisge that we find it difficult to realise that the Oireachtas Ode and Oration were once delivered in a stuffy hall to a sweltering audience.
 Our correspondent Mac Ui Mhaik Thuile of Inis Chortaidh reminds us of the fact that the first al-fresco performance of plays in Pairc an Fhionn-Uisge in connection with the Oireachtas occured in 1921, and that the Ode and Oration were for the first time delivered in the open air in 1959.
 It must be remembered that as a result of the draining of the bogs and the reafforestation of the country, the temperature of Ireland has risen several degrees with the last century.
 Which explains why it is now possible for us to hold nearly all our gatherings whether for business or for pleasure in the open air.
 We who are used to a Baile Átha Cliath of shady boulevards nor cafes in 1906 people then paraded sun baked streets in summer and ploughed their way through sludge in the winter while they restored for ‘refreshment’ to evil smelling dens known as public houses, which no decent woman would enter.”

 I next turned to the leading articles.
-The first discussed an educational measure recently introduced in the Dáil or Lower Chamber of the Irish Parliament, the second dealt with Irish Drama with special reference to the forthcoming performance of a new play by the great psychological dramatist Aodh O hAodhagain at the Oireachtas, mentioning incidentally that O hAodhgain had in the previous year been the recipient of the Nobel Prize and that a French translation of his ‘Parnell’ had been ‘couronne’ by the French Academy.
+The first discussed an educational measure recently introduced in the Dáil or Lower Chamber of the Irish Parliament, the second dealt with Irish Drama with special reference to the forthcoming performance of a new play by the great psychological dramatist Aodh O hAodhagáin at the Oireachtas, mentioning incidentally that O hAodhgáin had in the previous year been the recipient of the Nobel Prize and that a French translation of his ‘Parnell’ had been ‘couronne’ by the French Academy.
 The third leader congratulated the nation on the amicable adjustment of a diplomatic dispute which had arose between Ireland and the South African Republic

 Interested by the first editorial I turned to the parliamentary column to read the report of the debate referred to.
 Only the gist of the speeches was given — a fact for which mindful of the deadly verbatim report of the Freeman I was grateful.